 |President – Michael Evans (Headmaster), appointed in 2016.|

 David was a teacher at Ermysted’s from 1988 to 2014, and held roles including Deputy Headmaster and Head of Sixth Form.

 |Treasurer – Ken Oxley

 Ken has been the Society Treasurer since 1975.
-He was at school from 1950 to 1955, spent his working life at Skipton Building Society and is currently the school’s Clerk to the Governors.
+He was at school from 1950 to 1955, spent his working life at Skipton Building Society and was previously the school’s Clerk to the Governors for a number of years.
 He has been Chairman of the Old Boys’ Society twice – between 1994 and 1996, then 2012 to 2014.
 He lives in Skipton.

 |Secretary – Stuart Clarkson

 Stuart was at school from 1992 to 1999 and Head Boy during his final year.
 He has worked as as a broadcaster, journalist and PR specialist and lives in Silsden.
 His role as Secretary includes looking after the website and social media for the Old Boys’ Society.
 Stuart is also a school governor at Ermysted’s

 Roger Humphreys 1972–1979 (also current member of teaching staff)